jon-harper/OmniBox-docs/docs/assembly_v2/core.md

 <figure markdown>
   [![illustration][main1]{width="480"}][main1]
-  <figcaption>Set the Front Main Body over the front of the base.
-Note the alignment of the edges.</figcaption>
+  <figcaption>1.
+Set the front Main Body over the front of the base and align the edges.</figcaption>
 </figure>

 <figure markdown>
   [![illustration][main2]{width="480"}][main2]
-  <figcaption>Repeat with the Rear Main Body.</figcaption>
+  <figcaption>2.
+Repeat with the rear Main Body.</figcaption>
 </figure>

 <figure markdown>
   [![illustration][main3]{width="480"}][main3]
-  <figcaption>Begin inserting #6 screws to the base, tightening about halfway.</figcaption>
+  <figcaption>3.
+Inserting #6 screws to the base, tightening about halfway.</figcaption>
 </figure>
 <figure markdown>
   [![illustration][main4]{width="480"}][main4]
-  <figcaption>Continue fastening screws halfway.</figcaption>
+  <figcaption>4.
+Continue fastening screws halfway.</figcaption>
 </figure>

-!!! note
+!!! note "Note: Alignment"
-    If inserting the screws becomes difficult, back out and check alignment of the screws inserted so far.
-Also check that both halves of the main body are still correctly aligned.
+    If inserting the screws becomes difficult, back out and check:

+    - That both halves of the main body are still correctly aligned; and
+    - The alignment of the screws inserted so far (i.e., that they are not canted).

 <figure markdown>
   [![illustration][main5]{width="480"}][main5]
-  <figcaption>Finish tightening the screws down completely.
+  <figcaption>5.
+Finish tightening the screws down completely.
 Check for gaps between the Base and Main Body.</figcaption>
 </figure>

 ### Finished Reference